james-stevens/dnsflsk/README.md

 # dnsflsk

-This is an HTTPS/JSON <-> DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json), using `Flask` and `dnspython` to do the heavy lifting.
+This is a Rest/API DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec.
+Implemented using `Flask` and `dnspython` to do the heavy lifting.

+It allows you to issue JSON DNS queries and get JSON responses, with the DNS done using an underlying UDP client socket.

+Its really should be ASGI, but its currently WSGI.

 I'm using ...